-A copy of the code is provided to all new employees on commencement and is a feature of the formal induction training which is provided to new employees.
+A copy of the code is on MLA's website and is provided to all new employees on commencement.
+It is a feature of the formal induction training which is provided to new employees.
+It is reviewed regularly to maintain its relevance and to reflect changes in the regulatory environment, with the most recent changes reviewed and approved by the Board in July 2019.